-Valerie is a dynamic speaker who has addressed more than 50 regional, national, and international groups.
+Valerie is a dynamic speaker who has addressed multiple regional, national, and international groups.
 Notable audiences include the International Association of Fundraising Professionals, Association of Zoos and Aquariums, Dress for Success International, LEADERSHIP Philadelphia, the Philadelphia Chamber of Commerce, and the American Lung Association.

 The Nonprofit Hero Asking Method